MCP Server

 When an MCP is connected:

-- Assistant Core connects to the MCP server.
+- Assistant Core connects to the MCP server (via SSE or HTTP).

 - The server returns its tool list.